-After more than 20 years in the staffing business, I know that first impressions always last.
-This not only applies to keeping clients happy, but more so making sure an employee’s first day is seamless from onboarding to training.
-Following these tips will ensure that the transition is smooth and successful:
+After more than 20 years in the staffing business, I know that first impressions can make a lasting impact.
+This not only applies to keeping clients happy but more so making sure an employee’s first day is seamless from onboarding to training.
+Following these tips will ensure that the transition is smooth and successful when onboarding candidates:

 Prioritize the culture of compliance